MatteoPiaccione/Clustering-Models/README.md

 # Clustering-Models
-This repository contains a collection of Clustering
+This repository contains a collection of Clustering problems.